In this article

 You may still be able to take steps to resolve the issues the customer has raised.
 For more advice about dealing with negative feedback, read our guide to how to deal with negative feedback on social media.

-As well as knowing, and implementing, the technical requirements that come when a complaint is made against you (as detailed in section 16 of the Which?
+As well as knowing – and implementing – the technical requirements involved when a complaint is made against you (as detailed in section 16 of the Which?
 Trusted Traders Code of Conduct), we also expect you to act within the spirit of your Which?
 Trusted Traders endorsement.
-This means caring for your customers - if something didn’t quite go to plan and a complaint is made against your business, you’ll want to put this right.
+This means caring for your customers: if something didn’t quite go to plan and a complaint is made against your business, you’ll want to put this right.